The methods and materials used during this installation provide a valuable case study for the construction of all land drain systems.

-Remember: any trenches deeper than 1.2m MUST be shored.
+Remember: all trenches are potential death traps and each must be assessed on its merits to determine whether shoring is required.
+As a rough-and-ready guide, any trenches deeper than 1.2m SHOULD be shored.
 Trenches are inherently unstable and unpredictable - don't take chances!

 Once the trench is completed, it can be lined with the geo-textile.
 This MUST be a construction grade geo-textile and not a weak landscape fabric which will tear and fall apart when buried, offering no protection whatsoever to the gravel.